You know the problem with positive thinking?

 For instance, if we happen to look at someone we don’t get along with we have to see one good thing in them and focus on it.

 This is a powerful positivity technique.
 It trains the mind to see the good even in things we don’t particularly like.
+This method is the best way to make positive thinking universal, so you’re always thinking positive no matter what you’re doing.

 3: A compliment for everyone